Data Sources

 problem detector supports targeting log files via stdin

-(all abstract data sources) or by or addressed from the file system.
-Refer to Prequel for addressing containers or additional data types.
+(all abstract data sources) or via logs on file system.
+Refer to Prequel for matching other types of data in distributed systems.

 Data source configuration